yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 numbers.
 While in some regions commas are used for fractions and points to indicate thousand, million and so on, this is reversed in other regions.
-Modern operating systems have facilities to adjust input and output accordingly.
-The exact rules are often applied according to the value of the ``$LANG`` environment variable (e.g. "en_US.utf8").
+Modern operating systems have facilities to adjust input and output accordingly that are collectively referred to as "native language support" (NLS).
+The exact rules are often applied according to the value of the ``$LANG`` environment variable (e.g. "en_US.utf8" for English text in UTF-8 encoding).

 For the sake of simplicity of the implementation and transferability of results, LAMMPS does not support this and instead expects numbers being formatted in the generic or "C" locale.
 The "C" locale has no punctuation for thousand, million and so on and uses a decimal point for fractions.
 One thousand would be represented as "1000.0" and not as "1,000.0" nor as "1.000,0".
+Having native language support enabled for a locale other than "C" will result in different behavior when converting or formatting numbers that can trigger unexpected errors.

-LAMMPS also only accepts integer numbers when an integer is required, so using "1.0" is not accepted; you have to use "1" instead.
+LAMMPS also only accepts integer numbers when an integer is required, so using floating point equivalents like "1.0" are not accepted; you *must* use "1" instead.

-For floating point numbers in scientific notation, the Fortran double precision notation "1.1d3" is not accepted either; you have to use "1100", "1100.0" or "1.1e3".
+For floating point numbers in scientific notation, the Fortran double precision notation "1.1d3" is not accepted; you have to use "1100", "1100.0" or "1.1e3".

 Input file
 ^^^^^^^^^^